BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 ## Combining Scenarios

 Each set of SSKR shares is distinct and discrete from each other one.
 Just as no individual share gives you more information about the secret itself, it's also the case that collecting shares that were sharded independently does not reveal anything more about the secret.
-As a result, individual gave be given shares from different shardings, as part of different scenarios, without decreasing the overall security.
+As a result, individual can be given shares from different shardings, as part of different scenarios, without decreasing the overall security.

-For example, an individual with only two save locales might create a self-sovereign scenario as follows:
+For example, an individual with only two safe locales might create a self-sovereign scenario as follows:

    1. Home Safe
    2. Bank Safety Deposit Box